 This option certainly gives you more freedom compared to standard charging.
 While you can do other things while waiting for your phone to charge to 80%, it's sometimes impossible.
 Power banks can be taken with you to charge on the go, but they're often cumbersome and inconvenient to use.

-Super-fast charging offers a shorter charging time that sets you free sooner.
-You don't need to find time to charge your phone; In the time it takes you to brush your teeth and shower, your phone is ready to go.
+Super-fast charging further shortens the charging time of your phone to set you free sooner.
+You don't need to find time to charge your iPhone; in the time it takes you to brush your teeth and shower, your phone is ready to go.

 But It isn't Everywhere Yet.